JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 Create or adjust a Git repository as needed.
 Now you are ready to create the package files.

-## Create the XCFramework and the package description files
+## Create the XCFramework and the `Package.swift` file

-> The following example shows how to provide an SPM package for a Kotlin Multiplatform project with native UI
+> The following example assumes that the shared code of your KPM project is stored in the `shared` module.
-> implementations.
-For projects using Compose Multiplatform, substitute `shared` in code examples for `composeApp`.
+> If your project is structured differently, substitute "shared" in code and path examples with the name of your module.
 >
 {type="tip"}